Credit: Bobby Corrigan

 Still, it’s better for pest management professionals to err on the side of caution when it comes to personal safety, Bentley said.
 Pest management professionals (PMPs) should wear appropriate personal protective equipment (PPE) when working in areas designated by the CDC as high-risk for exposure to the virus.
 A current list of areas identified by the CDC as high risk can be found online.

 NPMA has been engaged on the federal level when it comes to bird flu, including being invited to participate in weekly USDA discussions related to the avian flu outbreak and efforts to mitigate transmissions.
-“NPMA works hard to maintain clear lines of communication with state and federal agencies when it public health pests and the interests of the structural pest control industry,” said Bentley.
+“NPMA works hard to maintain clear lines of communication with state and federal agencies when it comes to public health pests and the interests of the structural pest control industry,” said Bentley.
 “We will continue to be an advocate for public health, the industry, the essential workers employed across North America.”

 Could USDA’s findings of HPAI-positive black rats in Riverside impact rodenticide restrictions imposed in California?
 That remains to be seen, but Bentley said this recent USDA report “further underscores the importance of maintaining access to every tool available to continue the fight against this dangerous public health pest.”